Please wait while we process your payment

 There are two ways in which empirical knowledge comes to us.
 There is that which is immediately given to us through our experiences, and there is that which we infer as explanations for what is immediately given to us.
 The first sort of empirical knowledge, which is intuitive knowledge, can get us much closer to certainty than the second.
 However, since Locke has already told us that only ideas are ever presented to the mind, it is only through the second empirical means that he can arrive at any knowledge of the external world.
 However, arguing for an ontological claim by showing that the truth of this claim provides the best explanation for the available evidence ("the best" being always, at best, a provisional qualification) does not demonstrate the certainty of that claim, but rather its probability.

 One last issue which deserves mention is Locke's pragmatic response to the skeptic.
 It is tempting to read this response as supporting a pragmatist understanding of truth, which says that what it means for some proposition to be true is for it to be useful and to be believed.
 There is some good textual evidence for this reading.
-At IV.ii.13 Locke remarks, "this certainty is as great as our happiness, or misery, beyond which, we have no concernment to know or to be."
+At Part 4, Chapter 2.13 Locke remarks, "this certainty is as great as our happiness, or misery, beyond which, we have no concernment to know or to be."
 Later, at IV.xi.8, he says that our faculties, "serve us well enough, if they will but give us certain notice of those things which are convenient or inconvenient to us."

-A pragmatic understanding of truth, however, runs contrary to what, elsewhere in the Essay, is well-entrenched realism, grounded in a vigorous correspondence notion of truth (a proposition is true if and only if it corresponds to reality).
+A pragmatic understanding of truth, however, runs contrary to what, elsewhere in the Essay Concerning Human Understanding, is well-entrenched realism, grounded in a vigorous correspondence notion of truth (a proposition is true if and only if it corresponds to reality).
 It would be odd, perhaps even incomprehensible, if Locke were here abandoning his strict realist line just to give a last response to the skeptic.
 It seems, therefore, far more likely that, rather than making the substantive claim that truth lies in efficacy, he is merely showing his lack of interest in skeptical concerns, or even his inability to take them seriously.
 He does not suggest that there may be no such a thing as the external world, but only that whether or not we can conclusively prove that there is such a world does not particularly concern him.
 In other words, he is stating his own unshakeable faith in realism regardless of rational proof, and adding the observation that, for all practical purposes, how we settle this issue is of no real concern.